-NFL playoff picture: Texans join Falcons, Giants in postseason
+NFL playoff picture: Dolphins, Steelers, Chiefs round out AFC's six teams

 W 33-25 vs. Colts, at Broncos

-• Have clinched a playoff berth and win a tiebreaker with the Patriots (strength of victory) but lose a tiebreaker with the Chiefs (head to head).

-• Would clinch the West and a first-round playoff bye with a Chiefs loss/tie Sunday night to the Broncos.
+• Would clinch the West and a first-round playoff bye with a win/tie at the Broncos or a Chiefs loss/tie at the Chargers.

-• Would clinch the No. 1 seed with a win at the Broncos plus a Patriots loss at the Dolphins.

-• Would clinch the North with a win (though not a tie) Sunday against the Ravens.
-Would lose the head-to-head tiebreaker with the Ravens.
+• Clinched the North with a win against the Ravens.

-• Would win most wild-card tiebreakers because of conference record but lose a two-way tie with the Dolphins because of a head-to-head loss.
+• Will be the No. 3 seed because of better strength of victory than the Texans (currently 66-81-3 to 63-86-1).
+Will play host to the Dolphins or Chiefs on wild-card weekend.

 y-4.
 Houston Texans (9-6, South champion; 7-4 conf, 5-0 div)